St. Patrick, Bishop, Apostle of Ireland

-Maewyn Succat, the name with which Patrick was baptized, was born in Roman Britain between 385 and 392, to a Christian family.
+Patrick was born in Roman Britain between 385 and 392, to a Christian family.
 At the age of fifteen or sixteen he was kidnapped by a handful of Irish pirates who took him with them to Northern Ireland and sold him as a slave.
-In his Confession, in which he signs himself Patricius and tells the experience of those years, he writes, “Love for God and His fear grew in me, and so faith.
+In his Confession, in which he tells the experience of those years, he writes, “Love for God and His fear grew in me, and so faith.
 In a single day I recited one hundred prayers, and at night almost as many.
 I prayed in the woods and mountains, even before the dawn.
 Neither the snow, nor the ice, nor the rain seemed to touch me.”

 Bishop in Ireland

 Finally, on an unknown date between 431 and 432, Patrick was consecrated Bishop of Ireland by Pope Celestine I and arrived in Slane on March 25, 432.
 The Bishop who had preceded him, Palladius, had returned to his country discouraged after less than two years of mission.

 Patrick then found himself faced with countless difficulties: the chief of one of the Drude tribes tried to kill him, and for sixty days he was imprisoned, but despite the tribulations, Patrick persisted nearly forty years in his missionary work, converting thousands of Irish, introducing monastic life, and establishing the episcopal see in Armagh.